jasonl99/jasonl99.github.io/_posts/2017-01-21-managing_sockets_part_2.md

 end
 ```
-The downside to this approach is that every page now needs that little bit of javascript to tie
+The downside to this approach is that every page that has a socket now needs that little bit of
-socket back to the session.
+javascript -- specific to each session -- to tie socket back to the session.

 ### Back To The Server